GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/protocol.md

 ### Pre-Election Key Ceremony

+We intend to use the ElectionGuard pre-election key ceremony.
+We intend to use COTS HSMs (such as Yubikeys or Titan keys) in order to generate and store keys as a part of the Shamir election setup subprotocol.

 ### Election Day

 1. *VoterCheckIn* A voter V arrives at a polling place PP to check in